muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "They look nothing like anything I've seen, not only that, your ears are absolutely abnormal what are you really."

-"Like I said already, I'm just a human.
+"As I said already, I'm just a human.
 I can pass the Turing Test with ease so I'm a human.
 Nothing more nothing less."

 I could feel the frustrated expression on Amanda's face against the fuzz of the Cosmological Background Audio.